jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In our brains, a neuron might be connected to 1,000 :math:`-` 10,000
 other neurons.
-If one neuron spikes, all of these downhill neurons will
+If one neuron spikes, all downhill neurons might
 feel it.
 But what determines whether a neuron spikes in the first place?
 The past century of experiments demonstrate that if a neuron experiences
-*sufficient* stimulus at its input, then we might expect it to become
-excited and fire its own spike.
+*sufficient* stimulus at its input, then it might become excited and fire its own spike.

 Where does this stimulus come from?
 It could be from: